-behaviour is a pattern in behaviour, whether regarded in terms of attention, belief formation, choice, or determination that occur despite that people have good reasons to act otherwise; i.e. people know what they ought to attend to, hold proper beliefs, and face incentives and regulation, that in sum provide them with the necessary and sufficient reasons for acting differently.
+A behavioural problem is a pattern in behaviour, whether regarded in terms of attention, belief formation, choice, or determination that occur despite that people have good reasons to act otherwise; i.e. people know what they ought to attend to, hold proper beliefs, and face incentives and regulation, that in sum provide them with the necessary and sufficient reasons for acting differently.

-A subjective indication of irrational behaviour is that people enacting such behaviour use the word 'ought' when recognising that they should done otherwise: e.g. "I ought to have seen the sign", "I ought not to have believed him", "I ought to have chosen a healthier meal", and "I ought to have gone to the gym".
+A subjective indication of irrational behaviour is that people enacting such behaviour use the word 'ought' when recognising that they should have done otherwise: e.g. "I ought to have seen the sign", "I ought to have believed what my parents said", "I ought to have chosen a healthier meal", and "I ought to have gone to the gym".

 In the psychological literature there has been heated discussion about whether to use the predicate 'irrational' in relation to such behaviours.
 One school of thought holds it to be a derogatory term.
-However, as will be argued later in this book, there is no such meaning to the term 'irrational', why it is the one adopted here.
-For more on this discussion, see Chapter 2 and (Stanovich, 2011).
-When it comes to irrational behaviours, such as not saving for retirement, the suggestion made by the behavioural sciences is that, such behaviours are the result of people's judgement and decision-making being subject to the influence of cognitive biases and heuristics that may be activated by subtle contextual factors.
+However, as will be argued later in this book, there is no such meaning to the term 'irrational', why it will be used interchangeably with 'behavioural problem' in this book.
+For more on this discussion, see Chapter 2.

+When it comes to behavioural problems or 'irrational behaviours', such as not saving for retirement, the suggestion made by the behavioural sciences is that, such behaviours are often the result of people's judgement and decision-making being subject to the influence of cognitive biases and heuristics that may be activated by subtle contextual factors.
 One such well-known factor, is that of default settings.
 At its most simple a default setting is an option from a choice set that enters into force by default unless the person choosing, actively chooses an alternative option.
-What is interesting from a policy perspective is that the default setting ought not to influence people's behaviour; i.e., if people are purely rational creatures as assumed in traditional public policy the default setting should not be expected to have any effect on their behaviour.
+What is interesting from a policy perspective is that the default setting ought not to influence people's behaviour; i.e., if people are purely rational creatures as usually assumed in traditional public policy the default setting should not be expected to have any effect on their behaviour.
 Instead, a rational person would choose whatever option he or she prefers the most regardless of the default setting.
 Yet, within the behavioural sciences, a multitude of studies and experiments have revealed that default settings quite significantly affect what people end up choosing (Jachimowicz, Duncan, Weber, & Johnson, 2019).